VisualStorytelling/brainvis/README.md

 Caleydo CLUE Dummy ![Caleydo Web Application](https://img.shields.io/badge/Caleydo%20Web-Application-1BA64E.svg)
 ==================

-This is a simple application highlighting the features of the Caleydo CLUE Plugin.
+This is a simple application highlighting the features of the [Caleydo CLUE](https://github.com/Caleydo/caleydo_clue) plugin.
 Users can drag-and-drop data items from the databrowser that trigger corresponding actions in the CLUE provenance graph.

 Installation
 ------------